The Legend of Zelda: A Link to the Past: Setting

-A Link to the Past is a distant prequel to the original The Legend of Zelda and Zelda II: The Adventure of Link, and, within the official chronology, is the first game in the "Defeated Hero" timeline that connects to an alternate reality scenario where the Hero of Time does not succeed in Ocarina of Time.
+A Link to the Past is a distant prequel to the original The Legend of Zelda and Zelda II: The Adventure of Link.
+Within the official chronology, it is the first game in the "Defeated Hero" timeline that connects to an alternate reality scenario where the Hero of Time is defeated by Ganondorf in Ocarina of Time.
 This results in Ganon being imprisoned in the Sacred Realm in his Dark Beast form out of desperation.
 Having successfully gathered all three pieces of the Triforce, Ganon's evil desires have transformed the realm into the Dark World.
 The game is set in Hyrule, also known as the Light World, which parallels the Dark World.
 Before the events of the game, the descendants of the Seven Sages who imprisoned Ganon are captured, Princess Zelda included, and, one by one, sent to the Dark World.
 The King of Hyrule is murdered, and the wizard, Agahnim, takes over.

 Story

 The game begins with series protagonist Link, the last descendant of the Knights of Hyrule, and his uncle being awakened by a telepathic message from Zelda, who says that she has been locked in Hyrule Castle's dungeon by Agahnim and requires rescue.
 Link's uncle goes to rescue her first, and Link follows, despite his uncle's orders to remain home.
 His uncle is mortally wounded and, before succumbing, Link receives a sword and shield from him.
 He infiltrates Hyrule Castle and successfully hides Zelda in the Sanctuary as his uncle's last wish.
 Zelda remains in the Sanctuary with the priest, who tells Link that Agahnim is a powerful wizard planning to free Ganon from the Dark World, after he was imprisoned for attempting to use the Triforce for evil purposes.
 Agahnim's weak point is the Master Sword, a relic weapon only the chosen hero can wield; to do so, the hero must obtain three pendants.

 Link journeys to find the three pendants, aided by Sahasrahla along the way, and eventually obtaining the Master Sword.
 Zelda communicates her peril to Link telepathically and, upon returning to the Sanctuary, finds the priest dying, who tells him to rescue Zelda.
 He attempts to rescue Zelda, but to no avail, as Agahnim sends her to the Dark World.
-After defeating Agahnim, the wizard sends Link to the Dark World, where he must rescue the descendants of the Seven Sages.
+After defeating Agahnim, the wizard sends Link to the Dark World, where he must rescue the maiden descendants of the Seven Sages.
 He once again battles Agahnim and, upon defeat, Ganon appears from Agahnim's corpse and flies to the Pyramid of Power.
 Upon defeating Ganon, Link retrieves the Triforce and is given the chance to make a wish.
 In the ending, his uncle, the priest, and the King of Hyrule are all resurrected, everyone trapped in the Dark World comes home, and Link later puts the Master Sword back into its pedestal.